Eena, The Curse of Wanyaka Cave - Book III

 They

-nature was more prone to lecturing than listening, Eena opted to end the
+prone to lecturing than listening, Eena opted to end the conversation.

 “Where